Elementary School Building Uses Tubelite Storefront for Energy Efficiency

 Emerald Elementary’s new 56,000-square-foot educational facility was designed by RB+B Architects in collaboration with Fielding Nair International.
 RB+B says, “Transparency between learning areas and the outdoors was also a key component of the design.”

 The original Emerald Elementary was built in 1958 as the first elementary school in Broomfield, and had been renovated and expanded several times.
 The new building’s design was shaped by Boulder Valley School District’s strategic plan, which focuses on educational innovation.
-All the district’s new schools and buildings are designed to meet LEED v4.1 Gold standard, regardless of certification.
+All the district’s new schools and buildings are designed to meet the LEED v4.1 Gold standard, regardless of certification.
 In addition, new buildings are designed as zero-net-energy or zero-net-energy-ready.

 Swinerton constructed the new school on the same site, while the existing facility remained operational.
 Four years after construction, the school district reported that the new building was 48% more energy efficient than the building it replaced or a code-compliant building of the same size.

-The school also was selected as one of Boulder Valley School District’s “Exemplar School” projects designed to support a new way of learning.
-According to the District, the building employs “flexible learning environments to create spaces that will allow teachers to personalize learning for students, use multiple modes to deliver instruction and facilitate learning to fully engage students in their education.
+The school also was selected as one of Boulder Valley School District’s “exemplar school” projects designed to support a new way of learning.
+According to the district, the building employs “flexible learning environments to create spaces that will allow teachers to personalize learning for students, use multiple modes to deliver instruction and facilitate learning to fully engage students in their education.
 A variety of spaces, along with furniture and even walls that can be easily reconfigured, support different teaching approaches and learning needs throughout the day.”